defgsus/clipig/docs/README.md

 else to emerge.

-Just to give an idea what [CLIP](https://github.com/openai/CLIP/) is actually *thinking* about curly spoons, we replace the target text with
+Just to give an idea what [CLIP](https://github.com/openai/CLIP/) is actually *thinking* about curly spoons, the target text is replced with with
-`a lot of curly spoons` and lower the noise value to allow some more uncertainty in the resulting image:
+`a lot of curly spoons` and the noise value is lowered to allow some more uncertainty in the resulting image:

 ![washed-out fantasies about curly spoon](demo7.png)